-Pursuing his reflection on displacement and global transit, he realized in 2007 his first “FedEx works” in which shatterproof glass boxes are shipped to various destinations in standard FedEx containers—the works’ final appearance being determined by the damages accumulated while travelling.
-Displayed alongside the material evidence of these journeys—the opened FedEx boxes complete with waybills, time stamps, and dated forms—these glass sculptures reveal the violence of globalization that most commodities conceal and thus demonstrate the artwork as vulnerable as a body moving across international borders.
+Pursuing his reflection on displacement and global transit, in 2007 he realized his first “FedEx works” in which shatterproof glass boxes are shipped to various destinations in standard FedEx containers—the works’ final appearance being determined by the damage accumulated while traveling.
+Displayed alongside the material evidence of these journeys—the opened FedEx boxes complete with waybills, time stamps, and dated forms—these glass sculptures reveal the violence of globalization that most commodities conceal, and thus demonstrate the artwork as vulnerable as a body moving across international borders.

 High Quality Art, Prints & Products

-Our products are result of sophisticated techniques and the highest quality materials to ensure as precise a replication as possible.
-Each print is numbered and hand-signed by the artist.
+Our products are the result of sophisticated techniques and the highest quality materials to ensure as precise a replication as possible.
+Each print is numbered and signed by the artist.

-We deliver your order between 2-10 business days.
-The delivery deadlines vary according to the item ordered.
+We deliver your order between 2–10 business days.
+Delivery times vary according to the item ordered and its destination.

 Printed, packed & shipped with care

-We treat every order with the utmost care if you are not satisfied with your purchase for any reason, please contact us within 24 hours after the reception of your item in order to report your complaint.
+We treat every order with the utmost care.
+If you are not satisfied with your purchase for any reason, please contact us within 24 hours of the reception of your item in order to register your complaint.

 Secure payment with Paypal and Credit Cards